gavinsimpson/bes-paleo-r-workshop/README.md

-# bes-paleo-r-workshop

-# GAMs
+# BES Palaeo R Workshop GAMs

-# Installation instructions
+## Installation instructions

 It is essential that you are running a recent version of R. {gratia} needs at least R 4.1.0.
 The version of {gratia} on CRAN works in earlier versions of R, but the changes in the about-to-be-released version of {gratia} need 4.1.0 or later.